saidzalehan/account-linking/README.md

 # account-linking
 Account linking for Discord with Google SSO using PassportJS, NodeJS, ExpressJS, MongoDB.
 This app create for Link and Unlink social media account to the app such as Facebook, Twitter and etc.
-In this app we use a Discord as a social media account that connect with user that login with Google SSO.
+This app use Discord as a social media account to connect with the user that login using Google SSO.

 We use PassportJS as our authentication middleware for Node.js.
 Check more info click here [PassportJS Pages](http://www.passportjs.org/).